What to Eat for Healthy Sperm, According to an RD

 Research suggests that eating four to eight milligrams of lycopene daily (equivalent to one guava) for three to 12 months can improve sperm count and viability.
 On top of that, it can also help reduce oxidative stress and free radical damage.

 A single serving of animal liver or kidneys can cover your daily dose of vitamin B12.
 This vitamin (also referred to as cobalamin) is surprisingly essential for healthy sperm.

-A 2017 review on the effects of vitamin B12 on sperm quality concluded that B12 can not only increase sperm count and motility, but also reduce the occurrence of DNA damage.
+In essence, vitamin B12 works to support sperm health by enhancing the functionality of the male reproductive organs and lessening the damage related to oxidative stress and inflammation.
+A 2017 review on the effects of vitamin B12 on sperm quality concluded that B12 can not only increase sperm count and motility but also reduce the occurrence of DNA damage.

 7. Sweet Potatoes, Red Peppers, Carrots

 This array of pigmented veggies packs vitamin A, an important nutrient for healthy sperm.

 Vitamin A plays a vital role in spermatogenesis, the process by which sperm is made.
 So naturally, making sure that you get enough of this vitamin can help with overall sperm health.

 Foods containing zinc and folic acid are thought to be amongst foods good for sperm.
 The reason for this is that in vitro, zinc is essential for sperm formation, while folic acid helps create its DNA.